 Here is where you can ogle over the enormous houses on the bluffs and compare each of the private staircases that descend to the beach.

-Many locals like to sit here and watch when storms are coming onshore, I hear that this is a prime location to watch lightning shows.
+Many locals like to sit here and watch when storms are coming onshore, I hear this is a prime location to watch lightning shows.

 San Diego Summer Fun in September!